Shopify accessibility and catalog cleanup scan

 - Navigation patterns that need manual follow-up

-Progress becomes easier to share when the audit output is grouped into a documented remediation workflow.
+Progress becomes easier to share when the scan output is grouped into a documented remediation workflow.

 - Prioritized issue buckets instead of one opaque score